rancher/docs/content/rancher/v2.5/en/security/selinux/_index.md

 After being historically used by government agencies, SELinux is now industry standard and is enabled by default on CentOS 7 and 8.

-We provide two RPMs (Red Hat package managers) that enable Rancher products to function properly on SELinux-enforcing hosts: `rancher-selinux` and `rke2-selinux`.
+We provide two RPMs (Red Hat packages) that enable Rancher products to function properly on SELinux-enforcing hosts: `rancher-selinux` and `rke2-selinux`.

 - [rancher-selinux](#rancher-selinux)
 - [rke2-selinux](#rke2-selinux)